 The home of incredible artwork, innovative design and the culinary triumph that is chips and mayonnaise.
-All hail the spectacular country that is The Netherlands.
+We break down this spectacular country in our Netherlands travel guide.

 More hipster than hippy these days, Amsterdam’s cutting-edge architecture, environmental innovation and design have seen it evolve into one of Europe’s coolest destinations.

 Sometimes referred to as “The Venice of the North,” Amsterdam is lined with canals that wind their way through streets of quaint old merchants’ houses, while its galleries are world-renowned, featuring the finest works from Dutch masters Rembrandt and Van Gogh.